signalkraft/mypyllant-component/docs/docs/2-entities.md

 ## Climate Entities

 Home Assistant's built-in climate modes differ from Vaillant's.
-The following table shows the mapping:
+The following table shows the mapping for zones:

 === "VRC720 Controller"